lumigo-io/SAR-async-lambda-metrics/README.md

 `RecordLambdaUsageMetrics`: (optional) Whether to collect Lambda usage metrics (i.e. billed duration, memory size and max memory used) from the logs and turn them into metrics.
 Allowed values are `"true"` or `"false"`.

 `RecordLambdaCostMetric`: (optional) Whether to report estimated cost for Lambda functions as metrics.
 Allowed values are `"true"` or `"false"`.

+`RecordLambdaColdStartMetric`: (optional) Whether to report init duration for Lambda functions as metrics.
+Allowed values are `"true"` or `"false"`.